CMU-MultiComp-Lab/mmml-course/fall2022/_pages/syllabus.md

 ### Project Assignments and Timeline

 (See Piazza for additional information)
-- **Dataset preferences** (Due on Tuesday 9/8 at 8pm ET) – Let us know your preferences for the datasets that you would like to use for the course project.
+- **Dataset preferences** (Due on Tuesday 9/6 at 8pm ET) – Let us know your preferences for the datasets that you would like to use for the course project.
 This will help with the team matching process.
-- **Project Pre-proposal** (Due on Wednesday 9/16 at 8pm ET) – You should have selected your teammates, dataset, and task.
+- **Project Pre-proposal** (Due on Wednesday 9/14 at 8pm ET) – You should have selected your teammates, dataset, and task.
 Submit a 1-page pre-proposal plan.
-- **First assignment** (Due on Friday 10/9 at 8pm ET) – This assignment focuses on unimodal representations and requires a good literature review on the topic of your proposed project
+- **First assignment** (Due Sunday 9/25 at 8pm ET) This assignment requires a good literature review on the topic of your proposed project.
-  - **Peer feedback** (Due before Friday 10/16 8pm ET) – Students are asked to watch other proposal presentations and share constructive feedback.
+- **Second assignment** (Due Sunday 10/9 at 8pm ET) – This assignment focuses on unimodal representations.
-- **Midterm assignment** (Due on Friday 11/13 at 8pm ET) – Students are asked to implement and evaluate state-of-the-art baseline models on their project dataset.
+- **Midterm assignment** (Report is due Sunday 10/30 at 8pm ET and presentations are scheduled Tuesday and Thursday 11/1 and 11/3) – Students are asked to implement and evaluate state- of-the-art baseline models on their project dataset and perform error analysis.
-    - **Peer feedback** (Due before Friday 11/20 8pm ET) – Students are asked to watch other midterm presentations and share constructive feedback.
-- **Final assignment** (Due on Friday 12/11 at 8pm ET) – Students should explore new ideas to model their multimodal research project.
+- **Final assignment** (Presentations are planned Tuesday 12/6 and Thursday 12/8; reports are due Sunday 12/11 at 8pm ET) – Students should explore new ideas to model their multimodal research project.

 ### Grades